Have you ever bleached your hair before? If the answer is yes, how did it go for you? I hope it went well.

 - The third factor is how well you are taking care of your hair on a regular basis

 Since you are reading this article, I am aware that more than half of you plan to bleach your hair on your own, and I’m not a fan of that.
 It is okay to color your hair at home and experiment with it or do highlights; even cutting your own hair and bangs is okay since none of these actions can completely ruin your hair like bleach can.

 I know that the internet is full of videos of people doing it on their own from the comfort of their homes quickly and easily, and they always somehow end up with amazing results.
-But let’s be honest, all those videos are edited, and we can never know the true story behind the camera.
+But let’s be honest, those videos undergo extensive video editing, making it impossible for us to discern the true story behind the camera.